 The Research Assistant position is a great opportunity for those who want to become more familiar with research!
 This is a great opportunity to see if you might want to apply to graduate school and/or whether research might be part of your career.
 However, we are interested in working with you regardless of your future career goals.

 We typically accept new undergraduate students at the beginning of each term, but we encourage you to apply whenever you are interested and we will look at all applications when we are recruiting new undergraduate students.
 If you applied in the past and did not get contacted, feel free to contact our lab coordinators and/or apply again!

 Undergraduate Research Assistants at the Baby Learning Lab typically volunteer in the lab about 9 hours per week.
 These hours will typically occur during work hours (Monday-Friday, 9am-5pm) but may also occur during the weekends, upon further discussion.
 Your time in the lab can look like a variety of different things: playing with children while their sibling completes a study, emailing or calling families to schedule appointments, attending recruitment events in the community to help us reach out to families, helping us with some daily research tasks, coding videos of babies as they are experiencing the world, etc. With scheduling appointments, we put a heavy emphasis on this as it is very vital to our lab.
 Without any families coming into our centre, we simply cannot run our studies.
 Once trained and comfortable, you could also be a part of helping our researchers run their actual studies, aiding them in distracting the babies when attempting to take head measurements, and administering questionnaires.
-Part of this time commitment is attending lab meetings (currently on Fridays at 1:30pm).
+Part of this time commitment is attending lab meetings (currently every other Friday at 9:00am-10:30am).